bioinfwithjudith/sourmash_tutorial/README.md

 # Introduction

 As sequencing methods become more inexpensive, producing genomic and metagenomic data becomes more available for large-scale analyses.
 Therefore, the development of quick and accuarate computational approaches become essential.
-Here, we introduce one such program, sourmash, which enables the minimization of sequencing data, similarity comparisons, species identification, among other tasks.
+Here, we introduce one such program, sourmash, which enables the minimization of sequencing data, similarity comparisons, species identification, among other tasks[[1]](#1).

 ## FracMinHash Sketch